HgAlexx/Hg.SecureShellSync/README.md

 # Hg.SecureShellSync

-Allow to synchronize databases using SFTP (FTP over SSH)
+Allow to synchronize keepass databases using SFTP (FTP over SSH)

 The sftp connection info are store using a standard entry in the database.